organisciak/BookwormDB/STATIC/Building.md

 ## Understanding the Workflow.

 All jobs are dispatched through the Makefile--if you can read through the dependency chain to see how it's put together, you'll understand all the elements.

+For reference, the general workflow of the Makefile is the following:

+5. Build the directory structure in `files/texts/`.
+1. Derive `files/metadata/field_descriptions_derived.json` from `files/metadata/field_descriptions.json`.
+2. Derive `files/metadata/jsoncatalog_derived.txt` from `files/metadata/jsoncatalog.txt`.
+4. Create metadata catalog files in `files/metadata/`.
+6. Tokenize unigrams and bigrams and save them to binary files.
+7. Create a table with all words from the binaries, and save the million most common for regular use.
+8. Encode unigrams and bigrams from the binaries into `files/encoded`
+9. Load data into MySQL database.
+10. Create temporary MySQL table and .json file that will be used by the web app.
+11. Create API settings.